Entry conditions and residence permits for Estonia

 Registering short term employment (<12 months)

-Short term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register you at the Citizenship and Migration Bureau (CMB).
-Short term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
-You must append the document confirming your registration for short term employment to your long-stay visa application.
-The registration process at the CMB takes up to 10 days.
-The best way is to register short term employment by mail before arriving in Estonia (taotlus [at] politsei.ee)
+Short-term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register your short-term employment for you at a PBGB Service Office.
+Short-term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
+You must append the document confirming your registration for short-term employment to your long-stay visa application.
+The registration process at the PBGB takes up to 10 days.
+The best way is to register short term employment by mail before arriving in Estonia.

 It is also possible to register your employment through the fast registering process.
+This is applicable for only certain professions (including teacher, lecturer, researcher, top specialist).
 This process presumes you already have the right to enter the country.

 - fast registering